Magnetic Order Driven Ultrafast Phase Transition in NdNiO$_3$: Coherent Phonons and Nd Magnetism

-As a function of the cooperative breathing mode distortion, Fig.~\ref{Fig3}A plots two energy curves corresponding to insulating AFM-E$^\prime$ and ferromagnetic (FM) order\cite{Wagner:2018kz}.
+As a function of the cooperative breathing mode distortion, Fig.~\ref{Fig5}A plots two energy curves corresponding to insulating AFM-E$^\prime$ and ferromagnetic (FM) order\cite{Wagner:2018kz}.
 The minimum for the AFM case agrees with the experimental value of the breathing mode distortion and the resulting magnetic order has $S\sim$1 on the LB site and $S=0$ on the SB site.
-The AFM phase is insulating at all magnitudes of breathing distortion, but the FM phase is only insulating at values of breathing distortion greater than point C (additionally, see Figs. S7 and S9).
+The AFM phase is insulating at all magnitudes of breathing distortion, but the FM phase is only insulating at values of breathing distortion greater than point C (see bandgap changes versus breathing mode amplitude in Fig.\ \ref{Fig5}(B)).
 Although a non-collinear spin structure also satisfies the symmetry for E$^\prime$-type order \cite{GarciaMunoz:1992dj,RodriguezCarvajal:1998dy, Scagnoli:2006ja,Scagnoli:2008iu}, our results together with other recent theoretical results strongly suggest that the collinear phase is the stable ground magnetic state \cite{Varignon:2017is,Haule:2017ft}.
-The energy of the FM state is always higher than the AFM state except close to zero breathing mode distortion, corresponding to the high temperature orthorhombic symmetry of the paramagnetic metallic phase.
+In the calculations shown here, the energy of the FM state is always higher than the AFM state except close to zero breathing mode distortion, corresponding to the high temperature orthorhombic symmetry of the paramagnetic metallic phase.
 Further, we note that the gap between AFM and FM at the AFM minimum is $\sim$kT$_N$.
-To understand the evolution of these different degrees of freedom upon optical excitation, we consider a two step process.
-Step 1 (see Fig.\ \ref{Fig3}A), corresponds to direct excitation from points A to B at a timescale faster than the lattice can respond and alter the cooperative breathing mode distortion (i.e., a shift along the horizontal axis).
-As shown by the density of states (DOS) in Fig.\ \ref{Fig3}B, at this point on the FM curve, the system is still insulating.
-Since point B is not at the minimum of the FM energy curve, the system will then move towards smaller breathing distortion and the minimum located at point C, where the system becomes metallic (see insets of Fig.\ \ref{Fig3}B).
+To understand the evolution of these different degrees of freedom upon optical excitation, we consider a sequential process.